Pir Budaq

-Abu'l-Fath Pir Budaq (died 1466) more commonly known simply as Pir Budaq (alternatively Pir Budak or Pir Budagh), son of Jahān Shāh of the Qara Qoyunlu dynasty, was governor of Shiraz (1456–1460) and of Baghdad (1460–66) where he introduced a period of political and economic stability.
+Abu'l-Fath Pir Budaq (ابوالفتح پیربداق; died 1466), more commonly known simply as Pir Budaq (alternatively Pir Budak or Pir Budagh), son of Jahān Shāh of the Qara Qoyunlu dynasty, was governor of Shiraz (1456–1460) and of Baghdad (1460–66) where he introduced a period of political and economic stability.
 He is noted for developing a library of the finest manuscripts, for his patronage of the arts, for establishing Baghdad as an important centre of the arts and for reinvigorating the art of the book.
 He has been described as the greatest Turkmen patron of the arts.

 Life and career

 Pir Budaq was the oldest son of Jahan Shah of the Qara Qoyunlu dynasty, descended from a group of Turkmen pastoralists who had migrated west with the Mongol invasions of the 1200s.
 Throughout the 1200s and 1300s, the Turkmen rulers embarked on campaigns to seize territories across Central Asia, becoming a dominant power by the mid-1300s.

 He was born into a powerful family.
 His uncle, Shah Muhammad, was the ruler of Baghdad between 1411 and 1433.
 His grandfather, Qara Yusuf had been the ruler of Azerbaijan from 1410, until Pir Budaq's father, Jahanshah, succeeded him in 1439.
 A year earlier, Jahanshah had been appointed the ruler of Tabriz as a reward for supporting the Timurid, Shah Rukh.
 Thereafter, he established Tabriz as the capital of his empire, ruling from there until his death in 1467.
 Following the death of the Timurid ruler in 1447, Jahanshah became the ruler of Timurid Empire and assumed the title of Shah or Sultan.
 From the outset, his ambitions to expand the empire were evident.

 Between 1447 and 1458, Jahanshah and his sons conquered a vast swathe of territory across Central Asia.
 In 1453, Pir Budaq, the bravest of the sons, conquered Kum, while his father seized Fars, Isfahan and Shiraz.

 In 1454, Pir Budaq led an army that conquered Kirman and Yezd.
 In 1457, Jahanshah took possession of eastern Iran, including Khorasan and in 1458 he entered Herat where he assumed the throne.
 By the 1460s, Jahanshah's empire extended from the Turkish frontier on the west, the two Iraqs; Kirman and the shores of the Persian Gulf.

-The court of Pir Budaq, Shiraz, Iran, circa 1455-60.
+The court of Pir Budaq, Shiraz, Iran, circa 1455–60.

 Pir Budaq fought alongside his father on many of the successful military campaigns; for instance, when he annexed Isfahan, Shiraz and Abarquh in 1452–53.
 Due to Pir Budaq's military prowess, his father summoned him to assist in the Herat campaign in 1458.
 It was probably on these military campaigns that Pir Budaq was first exposed to Persian illustrated manuscripts and developed his passion for book art.
 Jahanshah installed Pir Budaq as the governor of Shiraz in 1456 and another son, Yusuf as governor of Kirman in around 1458.